MAIF/jooq-async/readme.md

 [jar]:                  https://bintray.com/maif-jooq-async/maven/jooq-async-api/_latestVersion
 [jar-badge]:            https://api.bintray.com/packages/maif-jooq-async/maven/jooq-async-api/images/download.svg

-This API is a solution to use jooq with reactive client for RDBMS.
+This API is a solution to use jooq with reactive clients for RDBMS.

 ## Implementations

-At the moment there is 2 implementations :
+At the moment there are 2 implementations:
  * a blocking jdbc implementation
  * a vertx reactive implementation for postgresql only